rwblokzijl/stablecoin-survey/paper.md

 collateral to back all outstanding stablecoins.
 This could lead investors to scramble to get their share of the collateral out before its gone, rapidly undermining the price of the stablecoin.
-The solution to this is over-collateralisation.
+The solution to this is over-collateralization.
 In order to guarantee that there is always enough collateral in the system for every investor to be made whole, the minting of the token has to be paired with the deposit of **more** than 100% collateral.

-This mechanism can be implemented in many ways, but there are always 2 ends to this trade.

 This mechanism is interesting for those who want to speculate on the collateral.
 Instead of buying the collateral and just saving it, they can exchange it for the stablecoin, which allows them to get some of the value of the currency back.
 This can then either be loaned out, or be reinvested into more collateral.

+This mechanism can be implemented in many ways, but there are always 2 ends to this trade.
+There is the speculator, who invests the collateral, and is expected to act if the collateral loses its value.
+And the investor, who is looking to store their wealth in a stable token.

-The solution to this is found in the concept of a swap.
-A financial swap is a derivative contract where two parties swap some properties of some underlying assets.
-In the case of our stablecoin, one party, lets call them the investor, offloads the risk associated with the price instability of the collateral to our second party, lets call them the speculator.
+This concept is effectively a financial swap.
+A swap is a contract where two parties swap some properties of some underlying assets.
+In the case of our stablecoin, one party, the investor, offloads the risk associated with the price instability of the collateral to the second party, the speculator.
+For this, the speculator is usually rewarded in some way.

 [cdp_create]: img/CDP_create.png
 ![Stablecoin minting through debt creation